D'erlanger: Warner Music Japan: 2013–present

 D'erlanger released their sixth studio album, #Sixx, on May 22, 2013.
 It was their first release since switching record labels from Cutting Edge to Warner Music Japan.
 They covered hide's song "Genkai Haretsu" for Tribute VII -Rock Spirits-, released in December 2013.
 2014 saw a continuation of the sixth album's tour, titled #Sixx-69-.
 Their next album, Spectacular Nite -Kuruoshii Yoru ni Tsuite-, followed on April 22, 2015.
 On May 2 D'erlanger began a nationwide tour in celebration of their 25th anniversary that finished on June 14 at Akasaka Blitz.
 They also performed at the second day of Luna Sea's Lunatic Fest on June 28, as well as at Angelo's annual Intersection of Dogma concert on August 5.

 The group released J'aime La Vie on May 3, 2017, which became their highest-charting studio album since reuniting.
 They also began celebrating the 10th anniversary of their reunion.
 A tribute album to the band called D'erlanger Tribute Album ~Stairway to Heaven~ was released on September 13, 2017.
-It contains covers of their songs by acts such as Dir en Grey, Hyde, Teru and Hisashi, and Psycho le Cému.
+It contains covers of their songs by acts such as Dir En Grey, Hyde, Teru and Hisashi, and Psycho le Cému.
 D'erlanger then hosted and performed at Abstinence's Door #008 and #009 at EX Theater Roppongi on September 15 and 16.
 The first included Angelo and Dezert, the second saw lynch. and Psycho le Cému perform, while D'erlanger performed with Hyde the first night and Kiyoharu the second.

 The band held Abstinence's Door #010 on April 20, 2019 with Merry and Cali Gari.
 D'erlanger released their ninth album Roneve on May 22.
 It was supported by a fifteen-date nationwide tour from May to July.

 On September 14, 2021, D'erlanger announced the postponement of their nationwide Agito Tour, which was set to begin later in the month, so that Kyo could have a tumor on his lung removed.
 D'erlanger performed at the Jack in the Box 2021 event on December 27.
 The three instrumentalists in the band were first joined by Tatsurou (Mucc) and Hyde on vocals for a song each, before returning to the stage later in the show with Kyo for one song.
 The Agito tour eventually took place between March and July 2022 and celebrated the 15th anniversary of the band's reunion.
 D'erlanger performed on August 27 at the So no Sekai event hosted by Arlequin.
 Their anniversary celebration continued with five shows at Veats Shibuya under the title Sadistical Punk 2022 between September and November.
+D'erlanger held the Anonymouz tour for 22 shows from May 13 to July 30, 2023.
+On September 13, 2023, the band release their 10th studio-album titled "Rosy Moments 4D" – which, as they said in an interview with Visual Music Japan, symbolizes the completion of a cycle, the number 10 holds significance for the band as they pay homage to their debut album, “La Vie en Rose,” released in 1989.